THE PRISONS HANDBOOK 2018

-The 2017 Edition of The Prisons Handbook, the definitive annual guide to the penal system of England and Wales is now available.
+The 2018 Edition of The Prisons Handbook, the definitive annual guide to the penal system of England and Wales will be published on 16th May 2018.
 Since 1995 it has become ‘the bible’ for prisoners, their families, prison officers, prison Governors, solicitors, barristers, voluntary organisations and indeed for anyone with a personal, professional or academic interest in our prisons.

 Fully updated and revised for 2018!